 - Finally, make sure to include swag in your virtual, in-person, or hybrid event strategy to engage and delight your audience while providing opportunities for sponsorship

 You now have everything you need to start contacting potential partners and securing sponsorships for your event.
 But if you’re looking for more resources, check out our virtual event sponsorship workbook.

-Editor’s Note: This piece was originally published on February 22, 2019 and has since been updated to be current with best practices in 2020 and 2021.
+Editor’s Note: This piece was originally published on February 22, 2019, and has been updated for current best practices.